 Two other items of interest do exist at the site, the first is Class 6B- 537, formerly from the CGR and Imperial Military Railways.

+When I was there she was looking very dilapidated, but was cosmetically restored not too long ago.
+How they got her up the hill I do not know.
 The other oddity is a single decker tram (Brill?) that was in a very poor condition.
 I believe she may have been cosmetically restored as well.